ibmresilient/resilient-community-apps/fn_teams/README.md

 -sc "ChannelMessage.Send ChannelMessage.Read.All offline_access"
 ```

-Follow the instructions displayed.
-Upon successfully completing this process, you will be presented with a **refresh_token**, note this information as this would be required later while setting up the application in the **SOAR platform**.
+Upon successfully completing this process, you will be presented with a **refresh_token**.
+Note this information as this is required later while setting up the application in the **SOAR platform**.

 ### App Configuration (Both Permissions)